The Poppy Program

 drama and creative writing were entered in the 2017 Arizona festival.
 Learn more

 Arizona members donate clothing and personal care items to local veteran organizations such as Veterans Helping Veterans, Veterans First and Mary Ellen’s Place.
 They attend and contribute truckloads of clothing and other goods to local Stand downs supporting veterans.
 One local unit holds parties for visually blind lady veterans twice a year.
-Arizona units raised over $50,000 for Soldier’s Best Friend—an organization that pairs veterans suffering from PTS with rescued shelter dogs.
+Arizona units raised over $50,000 for Soldier’s Best Friend—an organization that pairs veterans suffering from PTSD with rescued shelter dogs.
 One Arizona unit was recently recognized with the National President’s Award of Excellence for their efforts to make and deliver food to homeless veterans in their inner city community.
 Sometimes the effort is collaborative and greatly effects many: the Arizona American Legion Family donated $100,000 to the Tucson Fisher House—a home away from home for families of veterans seeking care at the VA.
 Other times the effort is one member who greatly effects one veteran-- like when a Green Valley Unit member ensures that a veteran who needs rehab at the VA has the resources to get to the session with some cash to spare.
 These described efforts just skim the surface of the work being done across Arizona.

 Learn more about the American Legion Auxiliary VA&R program at the Auxiliary’s National website